Skip nav to main content.

 • Cloud-based call records

-Real-time data is truly a win-win all around for call centers — regardless of circumstances.
+Real-time data is truly a win-win all around for contact centers — regardless of circumstances.
 Why have your agents be blind-sighted by their performance data when they can train with the right tools and stay informed?

-Speech analytics alone doesn’t resolve every possible roadblock call centers can face.
+Speech analytics alone doesn’t resolve every possible roadblock contact centers can face.
 Call center agents can still feel frustrated and overwhelmed with their team.
-It’s essential for call center managers to utilize cloud-based tools to communicate with their agents daily.
+It’s essential for contact center managers to utilize cloud-based tools to communicate with their agents daily.
 The best goals and metrics you can make are based on previous performance indicators and feedback.
 Stay realistic and optimistic with your agents, and they will reciprocate with improved performance.

 Get the most out of your data and reach goals

 With advanced Business Intelligence data, you can track individual agent performance — helping you identify areas in need of improvement.
 Being on the lookout for any data that indicates your agents need additional coaching or training can help you strengthen any weak spots in your armor.
-Setting new goals and metrics for your call center and its agents is essential to keeping up with the competition and becoming the best you can be — this can become a regular practice every quarter.
+Setting new goals and metrics for your contact center and its agents is essential to keeping up with the competition and becoming the best you can be — this can become a regular practice every quarter.

 KPIs to keep an eye on